Islandora/documentation/docs/technical-documentation/migration-islandora-workbench.md

 ## Islandora Workbench

 Islandora Workbench provides a command-line solution to create, update, and delete Islandora content from CSV data.
 The Islandora Workbench repository can be found on [Github](https://github.com/mjordan/islandora_workbench).
-Full details and documentation for Islandora Workbench are available [here](https://mjordan.github.io/islandora_workbench_docs/).
+Full details and documentation for Islandora Workbench are maintained separately ([Islandora Workbench Documentation](https://mjordan.github.io/islandora_workbench_docs/)).

 ### Overview